victor-shneer/haskell-step-by-step/README.md

 # Learn Haskell step by step

-## enviroment set-up
+## Enviroment set-up
-> Article is a little bit outdated.
+Article is a little bit outdated.
 In 2022 I still could archive the same results with some deviations of the instalation process.
 Tip: don't afraid to read error messages :)
 https://medium.com/@dogwith1eye/setting-up-haskell-in-vs-code-with-stack-and-the-ide-engine-81d49eda3ecf

-## inside ghci
+## Inside ghci
 ```
 :set prompt "ghci> "